 When it comes to rugby nature, because of the nature of the game, handicap betting is one of the most popular markets; this is a strategy that should be incorporated into your rugby betting.
 Handicap betting means that you can pick a winner – and the margin by which they win.
 Bookies will set the points margin based on what they believe will even it out the most.
 The more of a difference between the two teams, the bigger the handicap.

 Australia is given a (-25) handicap and South Africa has been given a (+25) handicap.
 This means that bookies believe that Australia is the favourite to win – and adding that handicap evens it out somewhat

-This means that if South Africa lose by 24 points or under, then although Australia may have won overall, but you will still win the bet if you bet on South Africa.
-Basically, to win a bet with Australia, they need to win by 26 point or more.
+This means that if South Africa lose by 24 points or under, then although Australia may have won overall, you will still win the bet if you bet on South Africa.
+Basically, to win a bet with Australia, they need to win by 26 points or more.

 This means that even if the likelihood of South Africa winning bight be low, you can still make a winning bet on them by using a handicap strategy.
 Therefore the handicap betting strategy allows you to make a winning bet on your team – even if they are the underdogs.